 The prophet Amos was a shepherd in Judah in the town of Tekoa.
-Amos was not trained in the school of the prophets.
-He was called by God to go to Bethel in Israel to present God’s message to the people and to the leaders of the northern kingdom.
+Although Amos was not trained as a prophet, he was called by God to go to Bethel in Israel to present God’s message to the people in Bethel and to the leaders of the northern kingdom.
 He followed God’s call, left his farm, and traveled to Bethel.
 There, he proclaimed the words God gave him, and when he had completed his mission, he returned to his farm in Judah.

 When we read the book of Amos, we find it is more than history… it is God’s word which shows us how to live for God and to do God’s will.